 Studying and interning abroad is transformative for many students, and Lehigh University is committed to ensuring that all students have access to this opportunity.
 Lehigh is excited to announce the establishment of the Maida Education Abroad Grants, an initiative to make global education opportunities more accessible to students with high financial need.
 This $2 million endowment from Sharon and James Maida ’85 ’17P ’19P through the James and Sharon Maida Foundation, Inc., will enable more Lehigh students to study, intern, research, or engage in service abroad.

-The gift brings great momentum toward unlocking the $4 million matching gift from the Iacocca Family Foundation to endow the Iacocca Institute and an additional $1 million to support Lehigh’s overall global initiatives.
+The gift brings great momentum toward unlocking the $4 million matching gift from the Iacocca Family Foundation and an additional $1 million to support Lehigh’s overall global initiatives.

 “Global education is a cornerstone of Lehigh’s undergraduate experience,” said Lehigh University President Joseph J. Helble ’82.
-“It prepares our students to lead in a fast-paced, interconnected world.
+“It prepares our students to lead in an interconnected world.
 The Maidas’ generous endowment will help us honor our commitment to empower even more global scholars.”

 “It’s important to Sharon and me that every student have the opportunity to learn about the world through international education,” Maida said.
 “We were inspired to create this endowment after talking with Dr. Henry Odi about the Passport to Success program.
 And we structured it in such a way that the Iacocca Family Foundation will match the gift.”